b-n/sf-project-planner/serverless/README.md

     npm install

-To test an endpoint from the handler:
+To test an endpoint from the handler (we should really be using webpack here, but oh well):

     babel-node tests/handler.js